alanoursland/tr_xor/notes/core_theory.md

 This behavior makes absolute-value networks function less like inclusion-based classifiers and more like **surface detectors**: each hidden neuron describes an affine prototype, and outputs the deviation from it.
 The network as a whole then aggregates these deviations to guide classification.
 As we will see later in the XOR case (Section §4.1), this property allows a single $|\cdot|$ unit to carve out linearly inseparable regions through symmetric combination—something ReLU requires multiple units to achieve.

 In short, absolute-value activations preserve the prototype surface idea but collapse the prototype region to a locus.
-They transition the model’s geometry from region-growing to **distance field encoding**, setting up a different but still compatible basis for prototype surface learning.
+They transition the model’s geometry from region-growing to **distance field encoding**, setting up a different but still compatible basis for prototype surface interpretation.

 ---